NitinZomato/Git-Notes/README.md

 ##

 > #### [How to Create and Delete Multiple Files and Directories at Once with a prefix name](https://trendoceans.com/create-multiple-files-and-directories/)
-1. First of all change the directory from/where you want to delete/create, using command `cd <path_of_folder>`
+1. First of all change the directory from/where you want to delete/create respectively, using command `cd <path_of_folder>`
 2. To **create** multiple files use command eg. `touch v2_image_text_snippet_type_{1..51}.json`
 3. To **delete** multiple files use command eg.
 ```